For teams facing major change or criticism

 Keynote speaking is the core of the practice.
 Vance delivers talks on negotiation, storytelling, conflict resolution, and how ideas spread through organizations.
 Every engagement is customized through a pre-event call with the organizer — he learns the audience, the industry tensions, and what the talk needs to accomplish.
 He does not give the same speech twice.

-Interest-Based Communication is a two-day intensive course Vance created, drawing on negotiation theory, professional interviewing technique, and two decades of work in high-stakes conversations.
+Interest-Based Communication is a three-day intensive course Vance created, drawing on negotiation theory, professional interviewing technique, and two decades of work in high-stakes conversations.
 Teams and individuals attend at his St. Louis studio.
 Corporate groups book private sessions.

 Legacy Interviews is Vance’s other company — a service that records individuals and couples sharing their life stories on camera, so future generations can see and hear the people who shaped their family.
 He has conducted hundreds of these interviews, and the skills he uses to draw out a reluctant 80-year-old farmer are the same ones he teaches from the stage.